 Additionally, by keeping these beaches as pristine and calm as you arrive you’ll assist in protecting this incredible part of the world for years ahead.

-Another ultimate addition to the best Western Australia beaches, is Cable beach.
+Another one of the best beaches in Western Australia is Cable beach.
 Very popular in the Broome area, but you may not be aware this beach is 22 kms long, along the Indian Ocean, providing other quiet, long stretches of beach to enjoy.

 4WD vehicles are permitted north of the central rocks and entrance from the Broome location.